 Ancient History in the Specialized Information Service Classics - Propylaeum

-The Bayerische Staatsbibliothek Munich now maintains the former Special Subject Collection 6.12 “Classical Studies including Ancient History.
+The Bavarian State Library Munich now maintains the former Special Subject Collection 6.12 “Classical Studies including Ancient History.
 Medieval and Neo-Latin Philology” in Propylaeum.

 The subject is represented by Prof. Dr. Charlotte Schubert (University of Leipzig) and by Prof. Dr. Gregor Weber (University of Augsburg) on the scientific advisory board of Propylaeum.

 Current focus of activity

 The main focus during the current project stage (2019-2021) is on stock development, i. e. the acquisition and provision of the latest research literature.
 That includes expansion and development of PropylaeumSearch.

 In this context the Gnomon Bibliographical Database will be integrated into the Bavarian Union Catalogue and its connection to PropylaeumSearch will be improved.

 The iDAI.gazetteer will be available for PropylaeumSearch on "Linked Open Data – „Digital Classics“".